Climate-driven hazards increase risk for millions of coastal residents, study finds

 - Storm-driven flooding: Coastal storms and hurricanes will amplify the risk of flooding over land.
 With 1 meter of sea level rise, overland flooding will affect up to 50 percent of residents in the region, impacting $770 billion in property value.

-- Beach erosion and loss: The Southeast Atlantic region, known for its barrier islands and coastal ecosystems, could lose up to 80 percent of its sandy beaches with just 1 meter of sea level rise.
+- Beach erosion and loss: The southeast Atlantic region, known for its barrier islands and coastal ecosystems, could lose up to 80 percent of its sandy beaches with just 1 meter of sea level rise.

-- Land subsidence: In addition to sea level rise, many areas along the Southeast Atlantic coast are experiencing sinking land, called subsidence, which exacerbates the effects of rising seas.
+- Land subsidence: In addition to sea level rise, many areas along the southeast Atlantic coast are experiencing sinking land, called subsidence, which exacerbates the effects of rising seas.

-- Socioeconomic exposure: A significant portion of the population and property in the Southeast Atlantic will be exposed to multiple coastal hazards, which will disproportionately affect lower-income communities.
+- Socioeconomic exposure: A significant portion of the population and property in the southeast Atlantic will be exposed to multiple coastal hazards, which will disproportionately affect lower-income communities.
 As much as half the population in flood-prone areas will be exposed to risks from both groundwater and storm-driven flooding.

 The study stresses the necessity of a holistic approach to coastal resilience that addresses the full spectrum of climate-related hazards.